-- Chicken breast: A serving of chicken breast gives you 31 grams of protein, 3.6 grams of fat, and provides 165 calories.
-This makes chicken breast 80% protein and 20% fat.
+A serving of chicken breast has 80% protein and 20% fat which provides you 31 grams of protein, 3.6 grams of fat, and provides 165 calories.
 However, not every part of the chicken is created equal and does not offer the same nutritional content.
-Hence stick to leaner parts of the chicken such as the breast and avoid eating the skin of the chicken as it is high in fat.
+You should stick to leaner parts of the chicken such as the breast and avoid eating the skin of the chicken as it is high in fat.
 Chicken breast costs about Rupees 390/kg.
-Making it Rs.39 per 100 grams, this gives you 0.79g of protein per rupee spent.
+Making it Rs.39 per 100 grams, this gives you 0.79g of protein per Rupee spent.

-- Fish: There are a variety of fish on the market that you can choose from.
+There are a variety of fish on the market that you can choose from.
 Budget varies drastically and it’s better to work around what you are used to.
-As a general rule the whiter a fish is the higher its protein content.
+As a general rule – the whiter a fish is the higher its protein content.
 Tilapia (a freshwater fish) contains nearly 26 grams of protein per 100 grams.
 You can also choose Indian Salmon, commonly known as Rawas, which gives you about 24 grams of protein per serving.
 Fish also contains healthy fats that improve your heart’s efficiency and ensure smooth functioning.
 Assuming you buy fish at Rs.600/kg then you pay Rs.60 per 100g.
-Fish would then give you 0.6 of protein for a single Rupee.
-This makes it just half as rich as eggs are with the yolk but contains many essential fats, such as omega B-3 that your body requires.
+Fish would then give you 0.6 g of protein per Rupee.
+This makes it just half as rich as eggs are with the yolk but contains many essential fats, such as Omega B-3 that your body requires.

-- Paneer (cottage cheese): A common product across India, paneer is fairly reasonable to buy.
+Paneer, a common product across India, is fairly reasonable to buy.
 If you find market rates expensive you can make panner at home.
-For best results use low-fat milk to make your paneer.
+For best results use low-fat milk to make your paneer, boil it, mix a dash of lemon and there you have it.
 A single serving gives you 23 grams of protein.
 Paneer does have 21 grams of fat in each serving so the calories can rack up quickly.
 Assume you buy paneer for Rs.180/kg then you get 100g for Rs.18.
 This gives you 1.2g of protein per Rupee.

-- Tofu: A vegan food that resembles paneer, known as bean curd and made from soy milk.
-Tofu contains only 8 grams of protein per serving.
+Tofu is a vegan food that resembles paneer, known as bean curd and made from soy milk.
+Tofu contains 8 grams of protein per serving.
 The food gained popularity due to its health benefits, which include low levels of cholesterol and low caloric value.
 100 grams of tofu contains only 76 calories.
 You can buy tofu for Rs.250/kg making it Rs.25 for 100g.
-Hence tofu only gives you 0.32g of protein per Rupee.
+Hence tofu gives you 0.32g of protein per Rupee.

-- Legumes (beans): Chickpeas are one of the more popular options, they contain 8.4 grams of protein per 100g.
-Kidney beans or rajma contain 9 grams of protein per 100g.
+Chickpeas are one of the more popular options, they contain 8.4 grams of protein per 100g.
+Kidney beans (Rajma) contain 9 grams of protein per 100g.
 You can also consider adding black beans to your diet which have about 15 grams of protein per serving.
-However, it is important to remember that beans have high carbohydrates of nearly over 40g per serving.
+However, it is important to remember that beans have high carbs of nearly over 40g per serving.
 If you plan on adding beans to your diet you should account for them when setting up your macros.
-If you buy kidney beans for Rs.90/kg then you are paying Rs9 for 100g.
-This means you pay Rs1 for 1g of protein.
+If you buy kidney beans for Rs.90/kg then you are paying Rs 9 for 100g.
+This means you get 1.0g of protein per Rupee.

-- Lentils (dal): Moong dal or mung dal is high in protein giving you 24 grams per serving.
+Moong dal or mung dal is high in protein giving you 24 grams per serving.
 Eat dal with rice/chapati or even make it into a sweet dish, although it isn’t recommended if losing weight is your goal.
-Pigeon pea or tur/toor dal is another common dal that offers you 22 grams of protein per serving.
+Tur/toor dal (Pigeon pea) is another common dal that offers you 22 grams of protein per serving.
 It is important to factor in the carb content when consuming these lentils.
-Like beans, they can contain over 40 grams per serving.
-Masoor dal has 230 calories per serving and gives you 17 grams of protein along with 15 grams of dietary fiber.
+Like beans, they can contain over 40 grams of carbs per serving.
+Masoor dal has 230 calories per serving and gives you 17 grams of protein along with 15 grams of dietary fibre.
 It’s no wonder we feel stuffed.
 Price varies based on location and packaging etc, assume you buy toor dal for Rs.150/kg then you pay Rs.15 for 100g.
-Then you get 1.4g of protein per Rupee spent.
+Then you get 1.4g of protein / Rupee spent.

-- Peanuts: A great food that gives you protein and well as fats without the heavy carb content.
+Peanuts are great which give you protein and well as fats without the heavy carb content.
 Peanuts contain 26 grams of protein per serving along with 49 grams of fat.
 Be careful when consuming peanuts as they can rack up the calories quick.
 One gram of fat translates to 9 calories.
 That makes a single serving of peanuts contain 441 calories.
 Assume you buy peanuts of good quality and pay Rs.100/kg then you pay Rs.10 per 100g.
 This gives you 2.6g of protein per Rupee spent.
-Seems like a great way to get your daily source of protein right?
-Well, take a look at the calories once more.

 Can I rely on just one source of protein?